 Brother L. J. Taylor, of Massachusetts: Brothers.
-I feel like an infant, only being a member of the organization three years and now Senior Vice Commander of Camp No. 25 and years and now Senior Vice Commander of Camp No. 25 and Chairman of the Membership Committee.
-I took as a slogan last January "300 new members for the Organization," not saying that would be for Camp 25, nor did I care whether it was Camp 25, Camp 2 or Camp 100.
+I feel like an infant, only being a member of the organization three like an infant, only being a member of the organization three years and now Senior Vice Commander of Camp No. 25 and Chairman of the Membership Committee.
+I took as a slogan last January "300 new members for the Organization, not saying that would be for Camp 25, nor did I care whether it was Camp 25, Camp 2 or Camp 100.
 In Worcester, Camp 2 was absolutely dead.
 I was invited by pressing myself upon them, to be at their installation of officers.
 Since then I have been able to put into that Camp seven new members.
-On March 29th we were to have a class initiation in Machenica [12]. were to have a class initiation in Mechanics Hall.
+On More 20th we to put into that Camp seven new members.
+On March 29th we were to have a class initiation in Mechanics Hall.
 I took and organized a committee there of twenty-five men, we had a meeting every Wednesday night and there was never less fifteen men at those meetings.
 The Brothers would go out and visit a different brother and come back with a card and hand it to me or say, "I can't do anything with him," and I would immediately take that card and hand it to another man.
 I handed one card to three different men and the last one said, "This man came pretty near throwing me out of the house; why didn't you tell me two other men had been there?"
 I said, "Because I thought you were better than the other fellow."
 What was the result?
 That man called up on the telephone and asked me if I could get his father's record for the 29th and he came in.
 We got seven men out of that same method.
 Don't get discouraged if you don't get them the first time.
-Just before Decoration Day we were on a little drive and one Sunday morning I called up our Commander and a couple of other members and said, "Let us go out and get some members."
+Just before Decoration Day we were on a little drive and one Sunday morning I called up our Commander and a couple of other members and said, "Let us so out and get some members."
 They said, "Where?"
-I said, "Out in the country some place adjoining us where they have no Camp."
-"All right, where will we go?"
-Well, we started out.
-At Holbrook Springs we found they had absolutely given up Determined and a couple of other members and a couple of other said. they had absolutely given up Decoration Day services.
-We got three men together and said, "You are going to give this work up?"
-"Yes."
-"All right, will you call a meeting on Wednesday night of some of your townspeople and get all of the eligibles you boys can to come to that meeting.
+I said, Out in the country some place adjoin-us where they have no Camp."
+"All three and aboutely given up Decoration Day errice we got three and and You are going to give this work up?"
+"Yes" "All right will you call a meeting on Wednesday night of some of your townspeople and set all of the eligibles you boys can to come to that meeting.
 We are going to have a royal time that night.
 We were just thinking of giving an. entertainment.
 We will put on the entertainment for you."
 We went up there and put it on.
-That night there were sixteen eligibles to the Sons of Veterans present.
-By hard dragging and getting right out, just like a Methodist prayer meeting and dragging them out in front we signed up five that night.
-On Decoration Day we told them we would go up and put on an entertainment and we took ninety-five members of the allied orders from Worcester and went up there and put on their patriotic service on Decoration Day.
+That night there were sixteen ligibles to the Sons of Veterans present.
+By hard dragging and retting right out, just like a Methodist prayer meeting and dragging them out in front we signed up five that night.
+On Decoration Day we told them we would go up and put on an entertainment and we took ninety-five members of the allied orders from Worcester and went up there and put on their natriotic service on Decoration Day.
 What has been the result?
 We have organized a Camp in Holbrook Springs and we expected to take in four towns.
 Now it looks as though we would organize another Camp, taking in two towns in each Camp, which will make a membership of over fifty to the Order.